chartjs/Chart.js/docs/00-Getting-Started.md

         xAxes: [{
             labels: {
                 maxRotation: 0,    // set maxRotation to 0 to turn off auto-rotation

+                // Return an empty string to draw the grid line but hide the label
+                // Return `null` or `undefined` to hide the grid line
                 userCallback: function(labelString, index) {
                     return (index % 5 === 0) ? labelString : '';
                 }